 - TestNav is updated and configured correctly. - Devices and assistive technology can successfully interact with TestNav. - Your network and any wireless access can support school-wide testing.
-Run the new Network Check on TestNav. - Participating staff know the proper procedures for administering computer-based tests. - Students are familiar with the computer-based tools and format, including the use of student testing tickets and an explanation about Seal Codes.
+Run the new Network Check on TestNay. - Participating staff know the proper procedures for administering computer-based tests. - Students are familiar with the computer-based tools and format, including the use of student testing tickets and Seal Codes.